utkarshcmu/grafana.org/content/blog/2018-08-10-timeshift-ep56.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "GrafanaCon LA CFP announced, Monitoring using the RED Method, and a dashboard showing the heatwave that's slamming Europe."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "PromCon presentations, monitoring CockroachDB, inside Fortnite's massive data analytics pipeline, Uber's M3 metrics platform and more!"
 +++

 ### Welcome to TimeShift